infinohq/infino/CONTRIBUTING.md

 ### Run tests

-The core database behind Infino is Time Series and Log DB (Tsldb), which is cargo workspace crate in this repo in `tsldb` folder.
-We run tests for both Infino server and Tsldb below:
+The core database behind Infino is telemtry database (CoreDB), which is cargo workspace crate in this repo in the `coredb` folder.
+We run tests for both Infino server and CoreDB below:

 ```
 $ make test